-A physician achieves "Active Candidate" status by passing the ABOG Qualifying Examination (QE).
-The only exception is candidates who pass the ABOG QE prior to passing FLS will not become an active candidate until they complete FLS.
+A physician achieves "Active Candidate" status by passing the ABOG Qualifying Examination.
 To maintain Active Candidate status, the candidate must fulfill all of the requirements for admission to the Certifying Examination and may not have exceeded the limitations to admissibility for the Certifying Examination.
+If a candidate is unable to complete FLS training prior to passing the QE, they must pass FLS prior to becoming an Active Candidate.

 All candidates must achieve board certification within eight years of the completion of their training.
 Training in an ACGME-accredited residency or fellowship does not count toward the 8-year limit.
 Participation in other fellowships, graduate education programs, etc. do not extend the 8-year limit.
 Physicians who fail to become certified within eight years will be required to complete a minimum of six months of supervised practice at a hospital affiliated with an ACGME-accredited training program to regain eligibility to apply for the Qualifying Examination.
 For additional information on regaining eligibility, please see the Policy on Regaining Eligibility for Initial Certification under Policies Section in the "About ABOG" tab at www.abog.org.
+For any questions on the policy, please contact the ABOG examination department at exams@abog.org.
 Once the supervised training is completed, the physician will have four years to become certified.